liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 (Advanced note: people don't actually agree on the best status code for this situation.)

-## Level 3 Challenge - more read functionality
+## Level 3 - more "read" functionality

 For this level your API _must_ also allow a client to:

-- Read only messages whose text contains a specific substring
-- Read all messages by any author whose name contains a given string
+- Read *only* messages whose text contains a given substring: `/messages/search?text=express`
-- Read only the most recent 10 messages
+- Read only the most recent 10 messages: `/messages/latest`

-## Level 4 - add a timestamp, `timeSent`
+## Level 4 - Optional - add a timestamp, `timeSent`

 For this level, the server must store a timestamp in each message object, in a field called "timeSent".